UFC 198: Werdum vs Miocic: Predictions & Analysis

 A few statistical edges stand out.
 Medeiros throws significantly more leather — a 1.3 sig. strike per minute gap.
 Trinaldo is far more active with takedowns, averaging 1.0 more per 15 minutes.
 Trinaldo has tighter striking defense, making opponents miss more often.

-**The Pick: Francisco Trinaldo over Yancy Medeiros.** We're leaning Trinaldo here at 73%, a solid but not overwhelming edge.
-Notably, the betting market has Trinaldo at 68% implied while our model sees 73% — a 6-point disagreement that could signal value.
+The Pick: Francisco Trinaldo over Yancy Medeiros.
+The model is firm on this one: Trinaldo at 75%.
+Notably, the betting market has Trinaldo at 68% implied while our model sees 75% — a 8-point disagreement that could signal value.

 John Lineker vs Rob Font

-There's a real Elo separation here: Lineker at 1455 versus Font at 1361.
-That 93-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Lineker at 1549 versus Font at 1406.
+That 143-point gap typically reflects a meaningful difference in recent quality of competition and results.

 Stylistically this is Lineker's knockout artist game against Font's all-rounder approach.
 Lineker is patient on the feet, timing counters and loading up when he sees openings, while Font is comfortable adjusting on the fly, mixing strikes and grappling as openings appear.
 Historically these archetypes are dead-even when they collide.